tmoens/zfm-documentation/zf-development-practices/docs/documentation.md

 ## ZFM Documentation

-This whole repo contains all the different documentation aspects of the system.
+The zfm-documentation repo contains documents for several documentation aspects of the system.
-The individual directories are self-explanatory.
+The individual top-level directories contain one document each and each document is deployed separately because the audiences for each are separate.
 On to the mechanics.

 ### Tools